-- All products, skincare or makeup, must be removed before the treatment.
-Numbing cream is applicable is applied 30 to 40 minutes before the treatment.
+- All products, skincare, or makeup must be removed before the treatment.
+Numbing cream can be applied 30 to 40 minutes before the treatment.

-- Minimum two weeks before the treatment of chemical peels and other laser procedures must be avoided as well.
+- A minimum two weeks before the treatment, any chemical peels and other laser procedures must be avoided as well.

-- Before seven days of the treatment, Differin, hydroquinone retinol/retinoid, alpha-hydroxyl, and beta hydroxyl products (AHA/BHA) and Tazorac.
+- For seven days before the treatment, avoid Differin, hydroquinone retinol/retinoid, alpha-hydroxyl, and beta hydroxyl products (AHA/BHA) and Tazorac.

-- Before the treatment, clients with any abnormal moles or spots and lesions must undergo medical procedures and deal with it first.
+- Before the treatment, clients with any abnormal moles, spots, or lesions must receive medical treatment.

-- Clients must stop chemical epilation, tweezing, and waxing three weeks before treatment.
+- Clients must stop chemical epilation, tweezing, and waxing for three weeks before treatment.

-- It is recommended to take an anti-viral medication like Valtrex if you are prone to cold sores before your treatment.
+- It is recommended to take an anti-viral medication like Valtrex before your treatment if you are prone to cold sores.
 People with active cold sores are not advised to be treated.

-- Clients who are prescribed on Accutane or other similar products within the last six months shouldn’t have laser hair removal treatments.
+- Clients who have been prescribed Accutane or other similar products within the last six months shouldn’t have laser hair removal treatments.

-- Clients are recommended not to perform any physical activity thatwould increase body temperature and blood pressure within 2 hours after and before treatments.
+- Clients are recommended not to perform any physical activity that might increase body temperature and blood pressure for 2 hours after and before treatments.

-- It is recommended that the personal physician of the client be consultedbefore if the client is on long term use of antibiotics.
-As antibiotics can increase photosensitivity, the medications need to be stopped at least seven days before the treatment.
+- It is recommended that a personal physician be consulted before treatment if the client is on long-term use of antibiotics.
+Since antibiotics can increase photosensitivity, the medications need to be stopped at least seven days before the treatment.

-- Boots are not recommended to be worn immediately after leg treatments.
+- Boots should not be worn immediately after leg treatments.

-If by chance, any blisters occur, then it should not be punctured.
-If the skin is by some means broken, then an antibiotic ointment must be applied until it’s healed.
+Any blisters that form should not be punctured.
+If the skin is broken, then an antibiotic ointment must be applied until it’s healed.

 Over the counter medications are also recommended for post-treatment discomfort.
 Restorative Gel, ice packs, or aloe Vera and cool towels can be used to alleviate discomfort due to heat.

-A broad-spectrum UVA/UVB SPF 30 or higher is crucial to be used after and before laser treatments.
-It is recommended ongoing for maintenance as well.
+A broad-spectrum UVA/UVB SPF 30 or higher should be used after and before laser treatments.
+It is recommended to assist ongoing maintenance as well.

-If any side effects, such asprolonged redness or swelling, hypo- or hyper-pigmentation, a histamine reaction, or blistering is noticed, then discuss it with the technician.
+Discuss any side effects, such as prolonged redness or swelling, hypo- or hyper-pigmentation, a histamine reaction, or blistering with the technician.

 The treated areas must be exfoliated to minimize the risk of ingrown hairs.

-Whether someone opts for laser hair removal at home or via any professional, the results will be far better than any other hair removing treatment out there.
-Just follow the precautions, and the treatment will always please you.
+Whether someone opts for laser hair removal at home or from a professional, the results will be far better than any other hair removal treatment out there.
+As long as you take the necessary precautions, the results will always please you.